-- a) straight-line distance from home to school and then, - where distances are equal (within a metre) an electronic list randomiser will be used.
+- a) straight-line distance from home to school and then, - b) where distances are equal (within a metre) an electronic list randomiser will be used.

-&lt;sup>1 These children are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local absent from the policy and will be added when we are required to do so.
+1 These children are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.

-&lt;sup>2 These children were Looked After until they were adopted (see the Adoption and Children Act 2002 section 46) or made the subject of a child arrangements order or a special guardianship order (Children Act section 14A).
+2 These children were Looked After until they were adopted (see the Adoption and Children Act 2002 section 46) or made the subject of a child arrangements order or a special guardianship order (Children Act section 14A).
 Child arrangements orders are defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.